Sanhaja de Srair language: Writing System

 Senhaja de Srair speakers are not used to write in their language.
 Unlike some other Berber languages, Tifinagh script is never used in Senhaja de Srair.
 If the language is written, especially in the case on Computer-mediated communication, Latin script is the most considered one, numbers are sometimes (but not consistently) used to represent some sounds:

 Arabic influences

-Based on the Leipzig–Jakarta list, 17% vocabulary in Senhaja de Srair is borrowed.
-The Phonology of Senhaja de Srair is very similar as Arabic.
+Based on the Leipzig–Jakarta list, 17% of the vocabulary in Senhaja de Srair is borrowed.

 Consonants

 Following shows the oppositions in the consonantal system:

 Vowels

 There are three peripheral vowels (a, i, u) and a central vowel, schwa [ə], written as e.
-The vowel a is usually realized as [æ], i as [ɪ], u as [u], schwa as [ə].
+The vowel a is usually realized as [æ], i as [ɪ], u as [u], e as [ə].

 Following shows the Senhaja vowel system: